+Taylor’s work concentrated on both workflow processes and improvements in worker productivity.
+Before Taylor, management was considered to be an art rather than a science.
 Decisions were most often made based on custom or a rule-of-thumb rather than on precise principles and procedures based on actual empirical evidence.
-Scientific management principles of Taylor’s, however, were based on command-and-control theories because (as the engineer) he believed workers needed constant close supervision.
+Scientific management principles of Taylor’s, however, were based on command-and-control theories because, as an engineer, he believed workers needed constant close supervision.

 Taylor’s work and development of the four principles of scientific management opened a whole new approach toward management principles.
 He has always been considered a controversial figure, but his key ideas have stood the test of time.
 Others continued to build off his work, such as Frank and Lillian Gilbreth best known for the use of motion studies to simplify work.

-Taylor’s disciples (such as Henry Gantt) and theorists (such as Max Weber) furthered scientific management.
+Taylor’s disciples, such as Henry Gantt and theorists such as Max Weber furthered scientific management.
 Weber first proposed the idea of bureaucratic organizations and worked to promote fairness instead of favoritism.
 Although he made significant contributions to the training of workers and the development of their skills and potentials, Gantt is best known for the infamous Gantt chart.

-The Gantt chart is widely used today on computer and the internet.
+The Gantt chart is widely used today with computer usage and the internet.
 A Gantt chart can be used for a variety of purposes in a variety of ways and can appear in a variety of forms.
 They can be very useful for organizing goals over time, managing small projects, tracking project schedules, and much more.
 In addition to being able to create Gantt charts in EXCEL, there are free online tools with Gantt charts, such as:

 There is even a free Google Chrome add-on called Smartsheet Project Management with collaborative worksheets and interactive Gantt.
 There is a video on YouTube about Smartsheet Project Management; and, this tool can be used within Google Docs and Google Drive.

 We are very adept regarding business development, goals, and needs – including assessment, listening to your goals, strategic planning and implementation, and management.
-We improve the performance of your Internet investment through a combination of traditional principles, evolving trends, and cutting edge technologies.
-Convergent1 does website design, website development, search engine marketing, search engine optimization, video production, and much more.
+We improve the performance of your Internet investment through a combination of traditional principles, evolving trends, and state of the art technologies.